Fellows

 2021 PEAR Fellows

-Selena Cardona is a PhD student at Teachers College in the Sociology and Education program.
-Prior to receiving the PEAR Fellowship, she served as a staff assistant in the New York City office of U.S. Senator Charles E. Schumer and worked as a research consultant for the Postsecondary National Policy Institute (PNPI) in Washington, DC.
-At PNPI, she was also a 2019 Summer Scholar.
-In addition to this, she has taught English abroad on a Fulbright English Teaching Assistantship in Bogotá, Colombia.
+Selena Cardona is a PhD candidate in the Sociology and Education program at Teachers College, Columbia University.
+Her dissertation research focuses on how institutional support contexts shape community college students’ expectations and the organization of their transition to future educational and career pathways.
+As a PEAR fellow, she completed her apprenticeship in postsecondary education policy at MDRC and was a senior research assistant at the Community College Research Center.
+Her experience also includes a Summer Associateship at the RAND Corporation.
+Prior to receiving the PEAR fellowship, Cardona served as a staff assistant in the New York City office of U.S. Senator Charles E. Schumer and worked as a research consultant for the Postsecondary National Policy Institute (PNPI) in Washington, DC, where she was a 2019 Summer Scholar.
+Cardona also taught English abroad on a Fulbright English Teaching Assistantship in Bogotá, Colombia.

 Melissa Herman is a PhD student in the education policy program at Teachers College.
 During her time at TC, she has conducted mixed methods research on policies focused on college access, enrollment and transfer, especially focused on first-generation college students.
 She has presented this work at conferences such as AERA and SREE.
 Before enrolling at TC, she was the director of Graduate NYC, a college access and completion initiative housed at the City University of New York.
 In this role, she led Graduate NYC’s flagship project, the College Completion Innovation Fund, a collaborative fund supporting innovation in college persistence and higher education.